PSU-CS-300-Fall2015/Ellis_Finn_Taurus/README.md

 If the user is found, Taurus will prompt for a message and attempt to send it to the matching host.
 If it can't reach that host, it will display an error message.

+Messages longer than the maximum guaranteed-possible length given by the TauNet protocol will be truncated to that length.
+(The guaranteed-possible length is the maximum overall message size minus the maximum header size.)

 ## Tests

 `./encryption.py --test` to run internal consistency tests on the encryption functions.